AkzoNobel: AkzoNobel formation

-Acquisition of Imperial Chemicals Industries (ICI)
+Acquisition of Imperial Chemical Industries (ICI)

 In 2008 AkzoNobel acquired British Imperial Chemical Industries (ICI) for $15.8 billion.

-ICI can trace its history back to four British-based chemical companies; British Dyestuffs Corporation, Brunner, Mond & Company, Nobel Explosives, and the United Alkali Company. which merged in 1926, forming ICI.
+ICI can trace its history back to four British-based chemical companies; British Dyestuffs Corporation, Brunner, Mond & Company, Nobel Explosives and the United Alkali Company. which merged in 1926, forming ICI.
 A year later, the newly merged entity employed over 33,000 employees in five main product areas: alkali products, explosives, metals, general chemicals, and dyestuffs.
 In 1933 the company developed polyethylene, which is later patented and sold as an insulating material.
 In 1986 focusses to paint and specialty products with the purchase of Beatrice's Chemicals Division and Glidden Paint.

-In 1993 ICI demerged its bioscience business, splitting into two the publicly listed companies: ICI and Zeneca—Zeneca would later go onto merge with Astra AB, forming the current pharmaceutical company, AstraZeneca.
+In 1993 ICI demerged its bioscience business, splitting into two the publicly listed companies: ICI and Zeneca.
+The latter would later go onto merge with Astra AB, forming the current pharmaceutical company, AstraZeneca.

-In 1997 ICI acquired four businesses from Unilever: National Starch, Quest, Uniqema, and Crosfield and began to divest its bulk commodity and also speciality business as Crosfield (1998) as Uniqema (2006), Quest (2006).